Create the Blending and Distilling Object

 f(x)

-which transforms the feature (e.g. age), and yields the parameter value.
+which transforms the feature (e.g. age), to yield the parameter values.
 Alternatively, adata.frame

-where the first column is the feature (x) and the second is the parameter (y); seexy.coords()
+where the first column is the feature and the second is the parameter; seexy.coords()

 for details.
 If the latter, combined withpars_interp_opts